miguelmarcondesf/activerecord-tenanted/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/basecamp/activerecord-tenanted.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/basecamp/activerecord-tenanted/blob/main/CODE_OF_CONDUCT.md).

 The tests are split between:

 - fast unit tests run by `bin/test-unit`
 - slower integration tests run by `bin/test-integration`